ZAN-Team/ZanDocs/docs/guide/getting-started.md

    ![feedbacks-detail.png](./images/feedbacks-detail.png)

    <Alert type="info">
-   📘 <b>Note</b>：After we receive your application, we will provide feedback as soon as possible and notify you by email.
+   📘 <b>Note</b>: After we receive your application, we will provide feedback as soon as possible and notify you by email.
 Please check your email regularly.
    </Alert>

 ### If you have registered and successfully applied